 In addition to requesting artists create the magnets for you, you can also purchase digital downloads of designs on Etsy and print them on your own at home.

-Peruse Pinterest for Disney Cruise Door Magnet Ideas
+Peruse Pinterest and Facebook Groups for Disney Cruise Door Magnet Ideas

 Whenever I need a little inspiration, Pinterest is a great place to go.
 “My wife, Julie, found our Disney magnet ideas on Pinterest,” says dad Nick Deka.
 “Once we started, it was easy.
 We used a plastic laminate covering.
 All the supplies were purchased at Hobby Lobby.
 My favorite was the big family lifesaver sign.”